ShadyChrome/primeval-tower-rn/memory-bank/activeContext.md

 ## Active Decisions and Considerations
 - **Asset Management:** Established a robust asset management system that can easily scale to include more primes, animations, and other game assets
 - **Performance Strategy:** Using caching, preloading, and optimized components to ensure smooth performance even with large image assets
+- **Shop System Architecture:** Established a secure, scalable shop system that can easily expand to include more item types and special offers
+- **Design Consistency:** Prioritized consistent rarity color application across all screens for cohesive user experience

 ## Important Patterns and Preferences
 - **Documentation-First:** The creation of the Memory Bank at the project's inception establishes a preference for maintaining thorough documentation throughout the development lifecycle.
 - **Clear Separation of Concerns:** The initial architecture proposal separates the client, backend, UI, and game logic, indicating a preference for clean, maintainable code.
-- **Minimalist Design Preference:** User prefers clean, simple components over complex UI elements (as demonstrated with TreasureBox redesign and PrimesScreen grid layout)
+- **Minimalist Design Preference:** User prefers clean, simple components over complex UI elements (as demonstrated with TreasureBox redesign and shop grid layout)
 - **Performance-First Approach:** Using RecyclerListView with proper optimization for grid layouts and responsive card calculations
 - **Asset Organization:** Preference for well-organized, type-safe asset management with proper fallbacks and error handling
+- **Compact Layouts:** Preference for space-efficient designs that show maximum content without scrolling (3+2 egg grid vs single column)

 ## Learnings and Project Insights
 - The game design is well-defined but complex, with many interconnected systems (Primes, Elements, Hatching, Combat, Runes).
 A methodical, feature-by-feature approach will be necessary.